USS PHILIPPINE SEA is the twelfth ship of the TICONDEROGA - class of guided missile cruisers and the second ship in the Navy to bear the name.

 In November 2001, the cruiser was back in Mayport, Florida.

 USS PHILIPPINE SEA Image Gallery:

-The photos below were taken by me.
-They were taken in Mayport on July 31, 2000.
+The photos below were taken by me and show the PHILIPPINE SEA at Naval Station Mayport, Fla., on July 31, 2000.

 The photos below were taken by me and show the USS PHILIPPINE SEA at Kiel, Germany, after her participation in BALTOPS 2011.
 The photos show the ship arriving at Kiel on June 17, 2011; at the Naval Base on June 18 and 19; and finally departing Kiel on June 20, 2011.